-Middlesbrough schools have demonstrated a real willingness to work with pupils displaying challenging behaviour, and their parents/carers, on a range of strategies intended to help avoid exclusions from school.
-We encourage all schools to continue working in partnership with parents/carers in a positive and supportive way, using all of the mechanisms available.
+Middlesbrough's schools have demonstrated a real willingness to work with pupils who display challenging behaviour, and their parents/carers, on a range of strategies intended to help avoid exclusions from school.
+We encourage all schools to continue working in partnership with parents/carers in a positive and supportive way, using all of the help available.

-All schools engage with parents/carers at some point, whether this is at the Discipline Committee stage, when reviewing exclusions, or at the preventative stage, when it's possible there is a multi-agency approach to dealing with challenging behaviour of pupils.
+All schools engage with parents/carers at some point.
+This may be at the Discipline Committee stage, when reviewing exclusions, or at the preventative stage, when there may be a multi-agency approach to dealing with challenging behaviour.
 These meetings are often referred to as pastoral support programme meetings (PSPs), or care plan meetings.

-These meetings provide an opportunity to acknowledge positive factors relating to the child, in addition to ideas regarding how to address behavioural difficulties being presented by the child.
-Representatives from the school, and other relevant professionals/agencies, attend these meetings in schools with parents/carers.
-Attendees discuss a wide range of potential strategies which may have a positive impact on the situation.
-In most cases, the child is present for at least part of the meeting, and realistic targets for improvement are agreed with the pupil and the parent/carer.
+Attendees discuss a range of potential strategies which may improve the situation.
+In most cases, the child is present for at least part of the meeting.
+Realistic targets for improvement are agreed with both the pupil and their parent/carer.
 Review meetings are held every few weeks to monitor the child's progress.

-For more information regarding PSPs, advice on the use of exclusion, and alternatives to the use of exclusion, please contact:
+For more information regarding PSPs, advice on the use of exclusions, and alternatives to exclusion, please contact:

 Phone: 01642 729286

 Download the pastoral support programme meeting template (DOC)